Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Multiple Songs require change to array and index (computer tracks alpha numeric variable naming)

+- Program Start in OS, Splash Screen to Enter, then Feature List
+- Music Program can be a button or an Easter Egg hidden as a hoverover feature developed into every case study
+-

 ---

 # Assessment
+- Different Items to Grade, <a href="">Click Here when Available</a>
+- List of Expected Prototyped Programs, <a href="">Click Here when Available</a>

+Different Items to Grade
 - Concatenation of Strings to form pathways and file names
 - Population of all visual objects dependant on size() or fullScreen() to appWidth & appHeight
 - Music Subprogram & Boilerplate connections from TAB to MAIN

 - Naming of groups of code and connection to MAIN Program

+Note about assessment
+- Music Program or App Engine will contain all code
+- Each Lesson is prototyped as a separate program

+List of Prototyped Programs to be in corporated into Music Program or App Engine
+- Loading Music and Sound Effects, verified with setup() code or very simple keyPressed(){} code
+- Music Player Button Features

  ### Future Assignments to Check, when is unknown